TimurIbrayev/FALcon/README.md

 _Please, note:_ the code in this repository was cleaned up and restructured for a better readibility, which might cause some errors with references to imports and/or data.
 If you face difficulties, please let us know by submitting an issue!

+## Model Weights
+▶ Please, use [this link](https://purdue0-my.sharepoint.com/:f:/g/personal/tibrayev_purdue_edu/EmflqrsUu5xEiomrjtCGsaABLYI-hRoQnCduhlQ41c6ffw) to find a shared OneDrive folder, which contain model parameters trained on CUB-200-2011 or ImageNet2012 datasets.
+The structure of the shared drive mirrors the structure of this repository, meaning that the ```.pth``` checkpoints should be placed into the corresponding folders.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.